AdobeDocs/analytics.en/help/components/classifications/importer/c-uploading-saint-data-files-via-ftp.md

 >[!IMPORTANT]
 >
 >We no longer recommend using FTP for import as described on this page.
-Instead,
+Instead, configure a cloud account as described in [Configure cloud import locations](/help/components/classifications/importer/configure-import-accounts.md).

 Steps that describe how to upload data files via FTP.